davidsword/network-rest-site-list/README.md

 📦 Cache's results for 24h

-⚙️ Built primarily for an Alfred workflow to quickly retrieve site IDs, available here: https://github.com/davidsword/alfred-workflow-wpsitelist
+⚙️ Built primarily for [this Alfred workflow](https://github.com/davidsword/alfred-workflow-wpsitelist) to quickly retrieve site IDs.